 Manual installation (not recommended)

 WARNING: This method is not recommended and not officially supported, since you should use the installer instead.
-Use this method if the installer isn't an option and you can already deal with PostgreSQL, puma or passenger, NGNIX and SSL (with letsencrypt, for instance).
+Use this method only if the installer isn't an option and you have experience configuring PostgreSQL, Puma or Passenger, NGINX, and SSL (with letsencrypt, for instance).

 The created directory structure herein is to be used with capistrano.